kevinmalan/clientele/README.md

 - Angular Frontend

 ## Getting Started
-- Add your SQL Server connection string value to the key "sqlConnectionString" inside appsettings.json or appsettings.Development.json
+- Add your SQL Server connection string value to the key "sqlConnectionString" inside appsettings.json
 - Publish Clientele.Data to your SQL Server
 - Start the API Project: Clientele.API
 - Via the command line, navigate to ~Clientele\Clientele-Web and run ng serve --open